 Everyone is familiar with the agony and the ecstasy of the sports film.
 With so many different movies out there, it makes sense that certain themes would start repeating.
 Here are 12 clichés one can find in almost any sports movie:

 The Up-Rise of the Underdog

-In this classic cliché, with the game on the line and time for only one more play, the coach will frantically search the bench, looking for the sickliest bucket of scrawny he can find (inhaler preferred).
-He will then throw him into the game with some lame bit of encouragement like “This is your time,” “We’re counting on you now,” or “Do it for the chess club.”
+In this classic cliché, with the game on the line and time for only one more play, the coach will frantically search the bench, looking for the sickliest bucket of scrawny he can find.
+He will then throw him into the game with some lame bit of encouragement like “This is your time,” or “We’re counting on you now.”
 The benchwarmer king will then of course go on to run 97 yards for a touchdown.
 Who saw that coming?

 The Cheap Shot